30 Ways to Be an Ally for Women in Tech in 2019

 - Only about a quarter of computing jobs are held by women — with Latina and Black women holding only 1 percent and 3 percent, respectively.

 - Women quit their tech roles at higher rates than men.

 - Almost half of Black women in science and tech feel stalled in their careers; 32 percent of women overall report the same.

 How can individuals (remember, we all deal with unconscious bias) and companies be allies for women in tech?
 Whether you’re in an enterprise leadership spot or a recent hire at a startup, you can pitch in.
 We’ve rounded up 30 ideas to create a better, more inclusive environment — for everybody — at every level in tech.

 Use these tips to do some background research and get started on your quest to building a more inclusive workplace.

 1. Celebrate International Women’s Day

 Timely, right?
 Acknowledge the holiday in your workplace and on social media.
 Throw a party and order some cupcakes.
 Recognize and thank female colleagues and other women who’ve made an impact on you and important contributions to your team or company.
-The International Women’s Day website lists ideas of commitments you can make to work toward gender parity this year — visit and make a commitment, share your goals, and invite colleagues to do the same.

 2. Study Up